EndPointCorp/end-point-blog/2015/08/12/bucardo-postgres-replication-pgbench.html.md

    4 |     9999
 ```

-Let’s create one more sync—this time, we want to replicate our Postgres data to a MariaDB and a SQLite database.
+Let’s create one more sync—​this time, we want to replicate our Postgres data to a MariaDB and a SQLite database.
 (Bucardo can also do systems like Oracle, but getting it up and running is NOT an easy task for a quick
 demo like this!).
 The first step is to get both systems up and running,  and provide them with a copy of the pgbench schema: